-I apologize for the hastiness of this post.
+I apologize for the hastiness of this essay.
 I’m getting ready to head to fascinating programs in Grand Rapids (led by the incomparable Gleaves Whitney and featuring the wise and sagacious Barbara Elliott) and Mecosta (led by the force of nature, Annette Kirk, and the man of deep convictions and imagination, Vigen Guroian).
 Should be an excellent weekend.

 But, the news coming out of the U.K. is nothing less than heart-pounding and historically momentous.
 BXVI has arrived at a moment when English Catholics represent a greater percentage of the Christian population than anytime since the 1530s.
 Newman to be beatified, Anglicans welcomed into the Roman Church.
 Phew.